rzk-lang/sHoTT/src/simplicial-hott/03-extension-types.rzk.md

   := (ext-htpy-eq I ψ ϕ A a f g , extext I ψ ϕ A a f g)
 ```

-### Naive extension extensionality
+### Extension extensionality implies naive extension extensionality

-For readability of code, it is useful to the function that supplies an equality
+For readability of code, it is useful to name the function that supplies an
-between terms of an extension type from a pointwise equality extending refl.
-In
+equality between terms of an extension type from a pointwise equality extending
-fact, sometimes only this weaker form of the axiom is needed.
+refl.
+In fact, sometimes only this weaker form of the axiom is needed, which we
+call "naive extension extensionality."
+This is immediately implied by
+extension extensionality.

 ```rzk
 #def NaiveExtExt